Duany Plater-Zyberk & Company

 CityBuilding Partnership LLC

-Prior to establishing the CityBuilding Partnership, Nathan served as the CEO of the Lafayette Downtown Development Authority where he and his team spearheaded the development of the award-winning Downtown Action Plan and the Creativity Everywhere initiative; created the Development & Design Center; secured adoption of a groundbreaking and graphically-intensive form-based code; established the CityBuilding Exchange educational conference for community leaders; and initiated a major road diet on one of the two main thoroughfares, as well as the development of the Return on Infrastructure Investment Analysis Tool.
+Previously, Nathan served as the CEO of the Lafayette Downtown Development Authority where he and his team spearheaded the development of the award-winning Downtown Action Plan and the Creativity Everywhere initiative; created the Development and Design Center; secured the adoption of a groundbreaking and graphically-intensive form-based code that won the 2019 Driehaus Award; established the CityBuilding Exchange educational conference for community leaders; and initiated a major road diet on one of the two main thoroughfares, as well as the development of the Return on Infrastructure Investment Analysis Tool.

-He is a contributor to the Charter of the New Urbanism and the SmartCode Manual; a co-founder of the New Urban Guild; a founding board member of the Transect Codes Council; the primary author of the Smart Growth Schools Report Card; a certified instructor for the National Association of Realtors Smart Growth course; and the project manager for the Appraisal System which rates the merits of development from the perspective of Smart Growth principles.
+He is a contributor to the Charter of the New Urbanism and the SmartCode Manual; a co-founder and current president of The Urban Guild; a board member of the Congress for the New Urbanism Members’ Christian Caucus; the primary author of the Smart Growth Schools Report Card; and the author of “Re-designing Church for the 21st Century.”
+In 2019 he received the Barranco Award which is the highest honor given by The Urban Guild.

 He regularly speaks across the country on how communities can leverage placemaking as an economic development tool.
-He received his undergraduate degree from the University of Virginia and his law degree from the University of Alabama.
+He received his undergraduate degree from the University of Virginia and his law degree from the University of Alabama before serving in the U.S. Army.